 1) Full-body (or surround imaging) portal scanners need to closely scrutinise all surfaces of the human body with millimetre scale resolution.
 At airport departure lounge entrances, the market requirement is to do this for threats such as (sheet) explosives and contraband within about one second, in a walk-through system, with a high probability of detection and low false alarm rate.
 At entrances to other areas (transport networks, shopping centres, arenas, schools, corporate headquarters, office complexes, government buildings and churches) the requirements will be similar, to detect a diversity of weapons and threats, but with slightly lower specifications than that of the airport.

 2) Stand-off screening scanners provide an initial first layer of screening of individuals for larger threats (knives, guns, bombs, improvised explosive devices), at ranges out to tens of metres.
-Typical scenarios here are approaches to checkpoints and in public places where people congregate.
+Typical scenarios are approaches to checkpoints and entrances, and in public places where people congregate.

 Cooperative and non-cooperative are two further categories of screening.
 The former is overt, where the subject is aware of being screened and may have to divest items in pockets, remove shoes or remain stationary for a few moments while being scanned.
 The latter is covert, where the subject is unaware of the screening process, respecting the legalities of the particular deployment scenarios.